-Brona is the name created by my first nephew as he was learning to talk.
+Brona was the name created by my first nephew as he learnt to talk.
 He couldn’t quite manage all the Welsh sounds and syllables in Bronwyn, so Aunty Brona was born!

 I started blogging on Blogger (at Brona’s Books) back in 2009 with the intention of writing book posts that might help teachers and parents find appropriate books for their children.

 As an early childhood educator with 18 years experience, I felt qualified to discuss what worked and what didn’t when it came to reading and young children.

 Teacher burnout had hit me hard and a drastic career change was on the cards.
 Which is how I found myself managing a small independent children’s bookshop.
 I still enjoyed reading Kids Lit, but thanks to burnout, I went through a phase of not wanting to talk about it, write about it or think about any teaching points that might arise!